nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

 ### Move Swagger Rest API and Automation Doc to an Optional Marketplace

-If you need the old swagger documentation or the automation documentation, please install the **nuxeo-rest-api-documentation** marketplace from connect.
+If you need the old swagger documentation or the automation documentation, please install the **nuxeo-rest-api-documentation** marketplace package from Connect.

-Doc source is now located at https://github.com/nuxeo/nuxeo-rest-api-swagger-doc.
+Doc source is now located [here](https://github.com/nuxeo/nuxeo-rest-api-swagger-doc).

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-32841](https://jira.nuxeo.com/browse/NXP-32841)